cale10/QA-Panel/README.md

 - **Context-Aware Q&A Management**: Automatically associates questions and answers with the application you're currently using.
 - **AI-Powered Answers**: Generate answers automatically using Ollama's language models.
-- **Smart Context Memory**: AI considers previous Q&As when generating answers, with configurable history limits and relevance sorting.
-- **Vision Model Support**: Use vision-capable models like Llava for image-related questions.
+- **Vision Model Support**: Use vision-capable models like MiniCPM-V for image-related questions.
 - **Customizable Global Shortcuts**: Quick access to key functions without interrupting your workflow.
 - **Enhanced Keyboard Navigation**: Efficiently manage your Q&A entries using keyboard shortcuts.
-- **Transparent and Frameless Interface**: Sleek, modern design with a dark theme that doesn't obstruct your view.
+- **Transparent and Frameless Interface**: Sleek, modern design with customizable themes.
 - **Persistent Data Storage**: Your Q&A data and settings are automatically saved and persist between sessions.
 - **Import/Export Functionality**: Easily backup or transfer your data.
-- **Customizable Appearance**: Adjust the app's look to suit your preferences.
+- **Customizable Appearance**: Adjust the app's look with light and dark themes.
 - **System Tray Integration**: Access the app quickly from your system tray.

 ## Key Shortcuts (Default)